-The Branches Ways to Work car loan program provides financial education, a low-interest car loan, and support to working families who are committed to repairing their credit status and gaining a higher level of financial security.
-Clients use the loans to purchase reliable used cars to help them retain or move ahead in their jobs, reduce lateness and absenteeism at work, access additional education or job training and meet their family’s needs, such as transporting children to childcare and school
+The Branches Ways to Work car loan program provides financial education, credit building and support to working families who are in need of securing reliable transportation.
+Many Branches families are in need of a car to help them retain or move ahead in their jobs, reduce lateness and absenteeism at work, access education or job training and meet their family’s needs, such as transporting children to childcare and school.

 Mrs. Sonia Estrada, a hard working wife and mother of three, was in desperate need of reliable transportation for herself and her family.
 Mrs. Estrada begins each day very early, preparing breakfast for her children, taking them to school and then continuing on to the non-profit where she works.
 The family’s oldest child also has cancer and Mrs. Estrada must often take him to doctor appointments, recently even having to go to the emergency room.
 Mrs. Estrada, a caring mother who wants nothing but the best for her children, also goes out of her way to make sure her other two children attend their daily enrichment activities.
 Doing all this without a car is almost unimaginable and has caused Mrs. Estrada a lot of added stress, and has even caused her to be late to work quite often or forced her to leave work early to make it on time to appointments for her or for her family.

-However, in October 2012, Mrs. Estrada received approval for a car loan for $6,000 and purchased a 2004 Nissan Altima through one of Branches’ reliable auto dealer partners.
+However, after months of hard work, Mrs. Estrada received approval for a car loan for $6,000 and purchased a 2004 Nissan Altima through one of Branches’ reliable auto dealer partners.
 Mrs. Estrada has not missed one loan payment and is still happily working for her employer, a local non-profit organization, and is able to much more easily transport her family.
 She is extremely grateful for this second chance program!

-When Martine Marcelin launched the Grow program at Branches Lakeview in August of 2013, she quickly realized that 23 of the 25 students who came to the program were reading below grade level.
-As a result, the Branches team is focusing on reading and comprehension.
+When Branches launched the Grow program at Branches Lakeview in North Miami in August of 2013, we quickly realized that 23 of the 25 students who came to the program were reading below grade level.
+As a result, the Branches team began focusing on reading and comprehension.
 One of the children named Dennis, a 2nd Grader, came to the program unable to read.
-Within the first week of school, Martine saw that Dennis had a weak literacy foundation and could not do any of his homework.
+Within the first week of school, staff saw that Dennis had a weak literacy foundation and could not do any of his homework.
 Dennis was discouraged and negative, and he was a challenge to work because of his low self-esteem.

-Martine decided to speak with Dennis’ father about his inability to read, his father said, “I don’t know how to help him, I’m only a truck driver and I can’t read.”
+Our program manager decided to speak with Dennis’ father about his inability to read, his father said, “I don’t know how to help him, I’m only a truck driver and I can’t read.”
 His parents didn’t know how to help him because both his mother and father do not read their native Creole, yet alone English.
-Martine decided to tackle Dennis’ issue head on.
-Dennis is not allowed to say anything negative or use words such as “I can’t.”
-Dennis receives special attention and one-on-one homework help every day after school as well as tutoring focused on basic phonics foundations for reading.
-Only 3 months after working with Dennis, his confidence has increased tremendously, he has developed a positive attitude and Dennis is able to read well enough to understand the subject matters and complete all his assigned homework.
-Martine and her entire team is extremely proud of him!
+Our staff decided to tackle Dennis’ issue head on.
+Dennis was not allowed to say anything negative or use words such as “I can’t.”
+Dennis received special attention and one-on-one homework help every day after school as well as tutoring focused on basic phonics foundations for reading.
+Only 3 months after working with Dennis, his confidence increased tremendously, he has developed a positive attitude and Dennis is able to read well enough to understand the subject matters and complete all his assigned homework.
+Branches is extremely proud of him!